Committees and Sections of the RCBA

 Civil Litigation Section

 The Civil Litigation Section meets at noon on the second Tuesday of the month in the John Gabbert Gallery of the RCBA Building.
 Programs will feature a bench-and-bar format, aimed at providing our local practitioners with helpful tips and guidance regarding everyday litigation topics.
-We solicit your input and suggestions.
-It is our goal to make the Civil Litigation Section an invaluable resource for educational programs, networking opportunities, and the enjoyment of our wonderful profession.
-The Civil Litigation Section Co-Chairs are Stefanie Field (951-684-7121 or stefanie.field@greshamsavage.com) and Megan Demshki (866-434-1424 or megan@aitkenlaw.com).
+The goal is to make the Civil Litigation Section an invaluable resource for educational programs, networking opportunities, and the enjoyment of our wonderful profession.
+The Civil Litigation Section Chair is Andrew Saghian who can be reached at andrew.saghian@bbklaw.com).

 Criminal Law Section